gdm413229/swwmgz_m/README.md

 Every now and then you will find these strange ***"Lucky Chance Boxes"*** in secret areas, which you can open by pressing Use.
 In Hexen, they will also replace Dark Servants and Chaos Devices (as the game generally doesn't have secret areas).

-While some will drop very useful goodies, one among them will provide you instead with a randomly selected item from a pool of various *"collectibles"*.
+While some will drop very useful goodies, others may provide you instead with a randomly selected item from a pool of various *"collectibles"*.
 On pickup, these will give you a nice extra score based on their estimated market price.
 Some of these collectibles will only appear when you play specific IWADs (or those that go chronologically after them, e.g.: Heretic collectibles appearing in Hexen).

-***(Do note that this feature is currently not fully implemented, there may be missing models)***

 ### NUTATCO™ Chocolate Bar
 ![](docimg/nutatcobar.png)